Iraqi Kurds vote in referendum on independence from Baghdad

 Voting was also under way on Monday morning in Kirkuk.
 The oil-rich city has large Kurdish, Arab, Turkmen and Christian communities and has seen some low-level clashes in the days leading up to Monday's vote.

 "I feel so great and happy, I feel we'll be free," said Suad Pirot, a Kirkuk Kurdish resident, after voting.
-"Nobody will rule us, we will be independent."
+"Nobody will rule us, we will be independent."e visited the pub in Cork at 10.35 p.m. on January 5 when an 18th birthday party was taking place.

+“Were you concerned about the premises, about underage drinking?”
+Judge Olann Kelleher asked.

 Join the conversation - comment here